airnandez/sw-lsst-eu/docs/help.rst

 How to get help
 ---------------

-If you have questions or want to share your experience using this service, please feel free to comment via the `LSST Community <https://community.lsst.org/c/support>`_ forum.
+If you have questions or want to share your experience using this service, please feel free to comment via the `LSST Community <https://community.lsst.org/c/support>`_ forum or the `#in2p3-cvmfs <https://lsstc.slack.com/messages/CLQL42BK9>`_ Slack channel.

 How to provide feedback